Motorace Track Day

 Motorace Track Day is the biggest Motorcycle event in Cyprus.
-It takes place the first Sunday of each month at Achna Track.
-Motorace organizes the event for fun, learning, and safety.
+It takes place once a month at Achna Speedway.
+We organise the event to have fun, to learn, and to be safe on a track environment.

-Motorace Track days are designed for the average motorcyclist and for all kinds of bikes (street, adventure, cruise etc).
+Motorace Track days are focused on the average motorcyclist and for all kinds of bikes (street, adventure, cruise etc).
 The purpose of the Track day is to give the opportunity to improve our riding skills, to experience the race track and to learn our bike.

-To help all riders enjoy the day we have split the Track day in 4 groups based on the level of your experience.
+To help all riders enjoy the day we have split the event participants in 4 groups based on their level of experience.
 The groups are: Blue, Green, Yellow and Red.

 During the registration you will be given a sticker with the color of your team.
-The program of the day will be posted at Achna to let you know the times that you will be able to enter the track.
+The program of the day will be shared during the event at Achna Speedway to let you know the times that you will be able to enter the track.

 Please note that the track day schedule can be changed according to the number of participants